atharvRsharma/Falling-Sand/README.md

 # Falling Sand

 An implementation of Daniel Shiffman's falling sand simulation written in C++ using GLFW, glad and glm functionalities.
-Capable of checking for mouse click and drag, press R to reset screen.
+Capable of checking for mouse click and drag, press R to reset screen, P to pause/unpause.

 This happens to be my first project in generative programming, it also happens to be terribly optimised and consists of a lot of deprecated files such as the glut and glew dlls.
 Ability to change background color has been added. may or may not be updated from time to time.